Initial Course Set Up

 Course Visibility in the Course Catalog Page#

 Visibility in the course catalog is not controlled by the “Course Visibility In Catalog” option under the advanced settings page in Studio.
-This page displays courses that are currently available for enrollments only as per the enrollment start and enrollment end dates set in the Calendar and details section in Studio.
+This page displays courses that are currently available for enrollments only as per the enrollment start and enrollment end dates set in the Calendar Schedule section in Studio.
 In case you want to hide a course from the course catalog page, make sure that the course has an enrollment start date and end date that do not include the current date.

 An empty setting in the enrollment start date or enrollment end date will be taken as indefinitely, so a course with empty values in both fields will always appear on the course catalog page.

-Keep in mind that even after a course is set not to appear on the course catalog page, it will be shown on the said page if the user that has the open session is part of the course team.
+Keep in mind that even after a course is set not to appear on the course catalog page, it will be shown on the said page if the user, that has the open session, is part of the course team.

-Course Accesibility by Invitation#
+Course Accessibility by Invitation#

-Go to Configuration > Advanced settings and set the Invitation Only property to true.
+Go to Configuration > Advanced Settings and set the Invitation Only property to true.